microsoft/vscode-docs/api/extension-guides/debug-extension.md

 A more realistic debugger extension contributes many or all of the following declarative items to VS Code:

 - List of languages supported by the debugger.
 VS Code enables the UI to set breakpoints for those languages.
 - JSON schema for the debug configuration attributes introduced by the debugger.
-VS Code uses this schema to verify the configuration in the launch.json editor and provides Intellisense.
+VS Code uses this schema to verify the configuration in the launch.json editor and provides IntelliSense.
 - Default debug configurations for the initial launch.json created by VS Code.
 - Debug configuration snippets that a user can add to a launch.json file.
 - Declaration of variables that can be used in debug configurations.